Tribland locals lock horns in Nebraska State High School Finals Rodeo

 “She’s fun to ride,” he said.
 “We kind of had to get used to each other.
 She’s kind of gotten used to me and how I sit on her and ride her.”

-For his part, he’ll look to stay focused in the big show, utilizing those instincts inherited from his grandpa, Larry Vance, a one-time cutting horse trainer, and father, T.J.
+For his part, he’ll look to stay focused in the big show, using those instincts inherited from his grandpa, Larry Vance, a one-time cutting horse trainer, and father, T.J.
 Vance.

 “My dad has been my biggest influence,” he said.
 “He has helped me learn from mistakes and work on my horse.”